 I love working with young leaders.
 I consistently look for ways to invest in and recruit those who are currently entering the field of leadership or who will be in the future.
 In doing so, I see part of my role in working with younger leaders as helping them succeed.

-I’ve been practicing this for years with incredible results finding new leaders; for non-profits where I serve on the board, to businesses I’ve owned, to churches where I’ve served as pastor.
-It is often “easier” to get a “seasoned” leader, but I have found, in certain positions, the younger leader is the best option.
-Here are a few things I’ve learned along the way.
+I’ve been practicing this for years with incredible results finding new leaders – for non-profits where I serve on the board, to businesses I’ve owned, to churches where I’ve served as pastor.

-5 ways to help a new leader succeed:
+5 ways to help a young leader succeed: